Static and Dynamic BART for Rank-Order Data: Introduction

+Figure~\ref{fig:Econ_NCAA_data} shows the time-varying rankings of the Economic Complexity Index (ECI) \citep{simoes2011economic} for 8 countries from 1965 to 2015, and the 2022 weekly ranking of NCAA teams by a single pollster.
+The changes in rankings over time are heterogeneous in magnitude, with both large and small shifts, as well as a few series having a stable ranking over time.
+Overall, these features highlight both slow evolution and large breaks due to events such as global crises or small events at a country level.
+The NCAA dataset shows similar features, with smoother dynamics.
+Section~\ref{sec:application} includes an application to these datasets among the others.

-The main challenge in investigating and forecasting this class of data is the constraint among the items in a ranking list (or time series of them), which prevents the use of equation-by-equation modeling and calls for specific statistical tools.
+The main challenge in investigating and forecasting this class of data is the constraint among the items in a ranking list, which prevents the use of equation-by-equation modeling and calls for specific statistical tools.
 However, the existing rank-order models fall short of the flexibility necessary (i) to address the highly nonlinear relationship between the item's features and observed rankings and (ii) to forecast time series characterized by possibly large changes.

 This article contributes to the literature on rank-order models by proposing two new methods for addressing these issues.
-Specifically, we leverage the Bayesian additive regression trees \citep[BART, see][]{chipman2010bart} framework to define a flexible nonparametric static model for rank-order data, named rank-order Bayesian additive regression trees (ROBART).
-Then, we extend this framework to a dynamic model called autoregressive rank-order Bayesian additive regression trees (ARROBART), which accounts for the persistence in time series of rank-order data (e.g., see Fig.~\ref{fig:NCAA_data}).
+Specifically, we leverage the Bayesian additive regression trees \citep[BART, see][]{chipman2010bart} framework to define a flexible nonparametric static model for rank-order data, named rank-order Bayesian additive regression trees (ROBART). {This model is an extension of the linear rank-order model of \cite{li2016bayesian} to a setting with non-linearities and covariates that are specific to both items and rankers.} Then, we extend this framework to a dynamic model called autoregressive rank-order Bayesian additive regression trees (ARROBART), which accounts for the persistence in time series of rank-order data (e.g., see Fig.~\ref{fig:Econ_NCAA_data}).